floooh/fips/site/p050_cmakeguide.md

 #### fips\_deps(dep ...)

 Add dependencies to the current app or module.
-This can be the name of another fips module or lib, or the name of a 3rd party static link library.
+This can be the name of another fips module or lib, or the name of an existing static link library.
 Dependencies added to fips modules will be resolved recursively when linking apps.
-Fips will also take care of the dreaded linking order problem of the GCC toolchain, where symbols can't be resolved if the order of link libraries is wrong or in case of cyclic dependencies.
+Fips will also take care of the dreaded linking order problem of GCC where symbols can't be resolved if the order of link libraries is wrong or in case of cyclic dependencies.

 ### The fips-include.cmake File